yk1002/CarND-Traffic-Sign-Classifier-Project/README.md

 |:-------------|-------------:|
 | Train        | 1.000000000
 | Validation   | 0.958730159
-| Test Accuracy| 0.933174980
+| Test         | 0.933174980

-Interestingly, the validation accuracy of this model is slightly less than that of the default model (0.96).
+As I have already mentioned, the validation accuracy of this model is slightly less than that of the default model (0.96).
 It seems like multiple parameters must be tweaked simultaneously to find a truly best set of values.

 The code for this step is contained in the 12th and 15th cells of the IPython notebook.